Skip to content

 • Be skin-conscious.
 If you have a break in your skin, cover it with a waterproof bandage.
 If you've got an open wound, skin break, or infection, avoid the whirlpool and other common areas until it heals completely.

 • Don’t share personal care items.
 Don't share towels, water bottles, soap, razor, combs, brushes, or make-up.
-Anything that comes into contact with someone else's skin could be contaminated with a fungus.
+Anything that comes into contact with someone else's skin could be contaminated.

 • Choose your health club wisely.
 If you are checking out a new gym, consider more than the price and overall ambiance.
 Evaluate the cleanliness of the facility.
 Look to see if the equipment is clean and free of sweat.
 Are bathroom floors clean?
 What about sinks and toilets?
 Do you see cleaning personnel in the gym regularly?